How-to Guide - Configuring Promotions

 In a Transaction Promotion, qualification is evaluated at the Transaction Level and the Reward is applied at the Transaction Level.
 Select the Transaction tab to define the qualifiers and rewards.

-There are currently 9 Transaction Promotion Types.
-The form displayed for Reward definition will vary based on the selected Promotion Type:
+There are 9 Transaction Promotion Types.
+The reward definition fields vary based on the selected type:

 Additional Points